ArenKDesai/Aren-s-Notes/graphics shaders.md

 This causes problems with creating light vectors.
 They need to be in the same coordinate system as the camera, which will see the light drawn correctly.

 ## Textures and Shaders
-Textures are a class defined with the `texture` typ
+Textures are a object with